A Hike Along Gay City State Park In Connecticut Leads You Straight To An Abandoned Village

 This hike to an abandoned place in Connecticut should not be missed.
 Check it out:

 Have you ever explored Factory Hollow?
+Do you have a favorite hike to an abandoned place in Connecticut?
+Share your experience in the comments!
 History buffs and fans of abandoned places will also enjoy this road trip to some of Connecticut’s creepiest and most deserted spots.

 hike to an abandoned place in connecticut

 Are there any other abandoned places in Connecticut?

 Discover some of the most well-known abandoned places in Connecticut when you embark on this road trip that spans 127 miles throughout Connecticut.
 The epic road trip will take you to such abandoned destinations as Hearthstone Castle in Danbury, Shade Swamp Sanctuary in Farmington, and Mansfield Training School in Mansfield.

 If you prefer a simple day trip that won’t take you too far, stop by Norwich State Hospital – or what remains of it.
 The abandoned hospital sits in Preston and has been abandoned since the 1970s.
 The hospital’s remains, in fact, are said to be haunted.
 (Many of the buildings have been demolished in recent years.)

 Can I take any other historic hiking trails in Connecticut?

 You’ll find numerous historic hiking trails in Connecticut that promise a refreshing hike and a history lesson.
 Embark on a hike around Mine Hill Preserve, for example, that dates back to the 1860s.
 The main loop of the trails stretches just 3.5 miles and features such highlights as mine tunnels, granite boulders, and a furnace complex.